 Winter Storm FAQs

-These answers are to questions frequently asked by consumers address many areas of uncertainty arising from winter storms.
-The information largely is based on provisions of the typical homeowners policy sold in Missouri.
+These answers are to questions frequently asked by consumers and address many areas of uncertainty arising from winter storms.
+The information is largely based on provisions contained in the typical homeowners policy sold in Missouri.
 (4/91 ISO HO-3) Many large insurers offer a standard homeowners policy with even broader coverage.
 Your policy may contain riders that either expand or reduce your coverage.
-The Department of Insurance, Financial Institutions and Professional Registration strongly encourages you to contact your agent or insurer directly regarding specific questions you may have about your policy.
+The Department of Insurance, Financial Institutions and Professional Registration strongly encourages you to contact your agent or insurer before disaster strikes regarding specific questions you may have about your policy and coverages.
+If you know you have damage that exceeds your deductible and you want to process a claim, you should promptly contact your company.
+Once a loss is reported it becomes a permanent part of the policy record regardless of the amount of the payout or the type of loss.

 - What coverage is available for debris removal, power outages, lightning, frozen water pipes, water damage due to the breakage of frozen pipes, and the weight of ice and snow causing a roof, porch, or deck to collapse?

-- Debris removal for trees: Generally speaking, the insurance company will pay up to $500 for the removal of trees from the premises if the tree damages your home or other insured property.
+- Debris removal for trees: Generally speaking, a homeowners’ insurance provides some coverage for the removal of trees from the premises if the tree damages your home or other insured property.
 That coverage includes removing a neighbor's tree that fell on your property.
 It doesn't matter who owns the tree, just that it causes damage to an insured building or fence.
+Some insurance companies place a limit on the amount of coverage for tree removal, for instance, $500.
+Check with your insurance company for more information.

 - Power outages: The typical homeowners policy excludes from coverage damages from power outages unless they result directly from covered "perils" (wind, hail, lightning, etc.).
 For example, if lightning strikes the house and causes a power interruption, the consequent spoilage of food in a freezer is covered.